How Amazon is trying to make the world fall in love with its robots

 Amazon’s first fully autonomous robot, Proteus, has a lot of responsibilities.
 Its main job is to pick up trolleys full of parcels and get them where they need to be.
 But it is also carries a whole other aim: to make robots into something we love.

-When Amazon announced this week that it would be launching a new “next-generation” facility in Shreveport, Louisiana, it said that would come with a 10 times increase in the amount of robotics used.
+When Amazon announced last week that it would be launching a new “next-generation” facility in Shreveport, Louisiana, it said that would come with a tenfold increase in the amount of robotics used.
 That in turn should make it cheaper for Amazon to ship: the company says its new warehouse has already seen the cost of getting a parcel to its destination fall by 25 per cent.

 Much of that is down to Proteus, the small green machine shaped like a large Roomba and currently careening around various Amazon facilities.
 It is notable in part because it is the first robot to escape its confines at Amazon, and work autonomously.